Closer Productions: History

-Closer Productions was founded by Hyde and Mason, who are personal as well as professional partners, who began Closer Productions in 2004 and produced their first work under the Closer banner in 2005.
-Writer Matthew Cormack joined the pair soon afterwards, and Matthew Bate came in 2010.
+Closer Productions was founded by Hyde and Mason, who are personal as well as professional partners, having both graduated from Flinders University in 1997.
+They began Closer Productions in 2004 and produced their first work under the Closer banner in 2005.

+Writer Matthew Cormack joined the pair soon afterwards, and Matthew Bate came in 2010; both of them are Flinders graduates too.
 Previously, Bate had his own company, Plexus Films, but after working on separate projects after winning FilmLab funding, with Bate having his short film The Mystery of Flying Kicks, he and the Closer team decided to amalgamate.

 Closer Productions was registered as a private company on 28 January 2010.
-Producer Rebecca Summerton joined the company shortly after the merger.
+Producer Rebecca Summerton (also a Flinders graduate) joined the company shortly after the merger.

 Description

 The company is located in the inner Adelaide suburb of Glenside, sharing the historic former administration building of Glenside Hospital with Adelaide Studios, which are managed by the South Australian Film Corporation (SAFC).

 The company is self-described as a "collective of film-makers".
-As of 2021, in addition to the four directors, Hyde, Mason (editor, DOP, producer, director), Cormack (writer, sales/delivery), Summerton (producer), and Bate (writer, director), other members of the team include editor, designer, and visual effects creator Raynor Pettge, emerging director and screenwriter Matt Vesely, and director Maya Newell (Gayby Baby, In My Blood It Runs).
+As of 2021, in addition to the four directors, Hyde, Mason (editor, DOP, producer, director), Cormack (writer, sales/delivery), Summerton (producer), and Bate (writer, director), other members of the team include editor, designer, and visual effects creator Raynor Pettge, director and screenwriter Matt Vesely(another Flinders graduate), and director Maya Newell (Gayby Baby, In My Blood It Runs).

 Closer Services creates promotional films for industry clients and projects documenting various aspects of arts and architecture, including for clients such as the Adelaide Festival and the Art Gallery of South Australia (AGSA).
 They created a series of videos for the 2020 Tarnanthi exhibition at AGSA, which included profiles of Ernabella Arts, Iwantja Arts and Tjala Arts.